timh1975/SoftwareEngineeringPortfolio/week5.md

 ### Classes

 Class objects have getters and setters for encapsulation.
 Classes are small and are dedicated to a particular set of related functions.
-For example, database CRUD functions, defining a table, and setting up database configuration and initiation.
-This is to comply with the single responsbility principle.
+For example, classes were created to

+1. Provide database configuration
+2. Database CRUD operations
+3. Note table definitions

-Class names are defined to provide information on their purpose.
+Class names where chosen to provide a descriptive definition.

 ## Code Documentation with Doxygen